sadramanouch/Technical_projects/README.md

 ### Deductions

-- **-5 marks** if your program does *not* compile with the given [makefile](makefile) and the `make` commands given in the assignment. **If the marker can't get your program to compile at all, then you will get a score of 0 for the assignment**.
-- **-5 marks** if you change the name of the file or class, or if you change the *signatures* of any give methods or functions.
-Each individual difference is -5 marks.
-- **-10 marks** if you use arrays, vectors, or other containers to implement the private stack in `Stringlist`.
-You must use a linked list to implement the stack.
-- up to **-3 marks** if you do not include your full name, email, and SFU ID in the header of your file.
+- Up to **-3 marks** if you do *not* include your full name, email, and SFU ID in the header of your file.
+- Up to **-3 marks** if your submitted files don't following the naming/formatting conventions given above.
+- **A score of 0** if:
+  - your code *doesn't* compile with the given makefile
+  - valgrind reports any memory leaks, or other errors
-- **a score of 0** if you don't include the "Statement of Originality", or it is modified in any way.
+  - you *don't* include the "Statement of Originality", or it is modified in any way
+  - use code from some other source (e.g. the web, the textbook, ChatGPT, ...)
+    *without* citing its source.
-- **a score of 0** if you submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
+  - submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
 If you can provide evidence that you finished the assignment on time, then it may be marked.

+There may be other deductions, depending upon the circumstances.